top of page

 Benefits of working and living in Germany

-Before you decide to go abroad for work, have a closer look at other factors then salary, climate and culture in the target country.
-Check out also other important aspects for your long term well-being or your future financial situation like the ones below.
-The benefits of working and living in Germany applies widely for the Netherlands and the UK as well.
+Before you decide to go abroad for work, have a closer look at other factors than salary, climate, and culture in the target country.
+Check out also other important aspects for your long-term well-being or your future financial situation like the ones below.
+The benefits of working and living in Germany:

 1. Medical system.
 The german system offers one of the best levels of health care on the globe.
 Most modern technologies to diagnose and cure are available.
 The healthcare system is accessible to everyone due to every citizen having a basic insurance, deducted with almost 15% from the gross salary.
 Half of this insurance, thus circa 7.5% is paid by the employee, half by the employer.
 The number of hospitals and medical centers, where doctors offer their specialized skills like urology or dental health, and GP's (Hausarzt) is endless.
 As is the number of qualified pharmacies.
 The state hospitals and private hospitals are accessible to everyone with a public health care insurance